 Debtor does not have any salaried employees.
 Debtor's accounting operations are overseen by the Accountant.
 The Debtor has a voluntary board of directors that works for no compensation.
-In the event the Sale Closes and the Settlement is approved, the Debtor anticipates MRC will staff a new board of directors.
-In all events, the Post-Confirmation Debtor will continue Debtor's duties and responsibilities pursuant to the Second Amended Plan.
+In the event a bulk sale closes (either to KFI or Holdings), the Debtor anticipates the bulk buyer will staff a new board of directors.
+In all events, the Post-Confirmation Debtor will continue Debtor's duties and responsibilities pursuant to the Third Amended Plan.